-Working with the Forge is highly recommended, and even the most experienced Droid users switched to it once it came it.
+Working with the Forge is highly recommended.
 However, in this manual you will find lots of examples that refer to the text representation in droid.ini, because it's much easier for showing just small portions of a patch than a full sized screen shot of the Forge.
 And it is straight forward to recreate these examples in the Forge.